strimzi/proposals/000-mm2-connector-offsets-support.md

   In that case the operator will first stop the connector, and once that API call returns, then it will make the call to alter the offsets.
 * If the specified ConfigMap `data` does not contain an entry called `<CONNECTOR_NAME>.json`, or the entry fails validation this will be treated as an error, and the operator will add a condition as above, leaving the annotations on the resource.
 * The operator will only examine the contents of the fields it is expecting in the ConfigMap, ignoring any other fields.
+* If only one of the `strimzi.io/connector-offsets` and `strimzi.io/mirrormaker-connector` annotations is present on the KafkaMirrorMaker2 the operator will leave the annotation on the resource and update the KafkaMirrorMaker2 CR status to include a warning message.

 ### Resetting offsets

-To reset offsets connector the user will annotate the KafkaMirrorMaker2 resource with the new annotation `strimzi.io/connector-offsets` set to `reset`, and the `strimzi.io/mirrormaker-connector` annotation.
+To reset connector offsets the user will annotate the KafkaMirrorMaker2 resource with the new annotation `strimzi.io/connector-offsets` set to `reset`, and the `strimzi.io/mirrormaker-connector` annotation.
-When the operator observes these annotations it will use the DELETE /connectors/{connector}/offsets endpoint to reset all offsets for the connector.
+When the operator observes these annotations it will use the DELETE /connectors/{connector}/offsets endpoint to reset all offsets for the connector(s).

+Since the operator reconciles connectors one-by-one, after each delete operation the operator will update the `strimzi.io/mirrormaker-connector` annotation to remove the connector it has just reset offsets for.
-When the reset has been completed the operator will remove these annotations from the resource.
+Once all delete operations are complete the operator will then remove both the `strimzi.io/mirrormaker-connector` and `strimzi.io/connector-offsets` annotations from the KafkaMirrorMaker2 CR.
+This will make it easier to recover from errors.

 If the request to the Connect API fails the operator will add a condition to the KafkaMirrorMaker2 CR status with a warning message that includes the response from the API, e.g.
   ```yaml